munir-zaman/xeuclid/README.md

-`euclid` is a project of mine that I've been working on for the past few months.
+`xeuclid` is a project of mine that I've been working on for the past few months.
 It's a set of python scripts that lets you do analytic geometry in `python`.
 You can also draw TikZ diagrams using `tikz_draw.py`.
 **It's a work in progress.**
-The following python packages are required to use `euclid`,
+The following python packages are required to use `xeuclid`,

 * [`numpy`](https://pypi.org/project/numpy/)
 * [`scipy`](https://pypi.org/project/scipy/)